Levi-Leah/COMPTIA-A-notes/modules/how-people-use-computers.md

 ## Operating systems

-- Basis for user interaction
+- Runs the device
+- Supports apps
+- Defines how users can interact with the machine
-- Enable apps to run
+- Hardware defines what OS you can run
-- Designed for specific hardware
-  - Windows runs on IBM/Intel
+  - Windows runs on IBM/Intel platform
-  - Apple runs on Macintosh
+  - Apple runs on Macintosh platform
 - GUI vs CLI
 - ~~Skipping Windows, Apple, Linux OSs cause self-explanatory~~
 - ChromeOS by Google
   - Linux variant
   - Designed for thin clients
     - Minimal computers designed for internet only
+      - Can't run certain apps, so you need to use web-based versions (e.g. Office)
     - Has very little storage, most storage is in the cloud

 ---